 Especially international Draughts grown as a serious mind sport, but there are also important 64-square Checkers tournaments and Turkish Draughts competitions.
 Many other games have the status of mind sport like Othello, Shogi or Go.

 Why chess players are not draughts champions?

 If someone believes in the superiority of Chess over the Checkers let him answer one question.
 Why the world Chess champion is not also a Draughts grandmaster?
 Why generally Chess players do not win Checkers tournaments?
-If chess is a “hard” and Checkers are “easy” what stops all Chess players from wining those tournaments and taking money offered as a prize?
+If Chess is a “hard” and Checkers is “easy” what stops all Chess players from winning those tournaments and taking the money offered as a prize?

 Well… Chess players do not win Draughts tournaments because they are not good Draughts players.
 If you want to join elite Draughts players you have to study the theory of the game – openings, endgames, combinations and positional play.
 You have to understand many concepts, learn and remember some things, analyze games and so on.